-The University does not limit the time for submitting a report of gender-based misconduct.
+The University does not limit the time for submitting a report of sexual misconduct, discrimination or harassment.
 However, the University's ability to investigate and respond effectively may be reduced with the passage of time.

 IMMEDIATE ACTION AND INTERMEDIATE MEASURES AFTER A REPORT